 The High school transcript is the official, permanent record of each high school students’ academic accomplishments.
 Credentialed teachers are responsible to follow all Springs Charter schools enrollment policies and teacher responsibilities as determined by administrative staff including program directors, Senior Management, SCS School Board and RCOE guidelines as agreed to under the charter.

-How to Request a Transcript: You may fax your request to 951-676-9105 or email the request to firstname.lastname@example.org.
-In order to process the request, our transcript technician will need the parent/guardian name, the student’s full name, date of birth, and reason the transcripts are needed (college application, scholarship, concurrent enrollment, etc.).
+How to Request a Transcript: You may fax your request to 951-252-8809 or email the request to firstname.lastname@example.org.
+In order to process the request, our transcript technician will need the parent/guardian name, the student’s full name, date of birth, and the reason the transcripts are needed (college application, scholarship, concurrent enrollment, etc.).
 Please also remember to provide information regarding where the transcripts should be sent.
-Contact the transcript technician at 951-252-8836 if you have any questions.
+Contact the transcript technician at 951-252-8831 if you have any questions.

-High School Transcripts from Previous Schools: The transcript technician may post high school courses, grades and units based on documentation from another high school’s Official Transcript.
+High School Transcripts from Previous Schools: The transcript technician may post-high school courses, grades and units based on documentation from another high school’s Official Transcript.
 It is the student/parent’s responsibility to contact the previous school and request the Official Transcript to be sent to the transcript technician for posting to the student’s SCS transcript.
 All high school courses, grades and units must be posted as they appear on the previous school’s transcript.
-Course titles may be change to reflect Springs’ Course title equivalents (example English 1A at Murrieta High School may be posted as A-G English IA on the Springs’ transcript, if the course is listed under the UC Regents approved courses for Murrieta High).
+Course titles may be changed to reflect Springs’ Course title equivalents (example English 1A at Murrieta High School may be posted as A-G English IA on the Springs’ transcript if the course is listed under the UC Regents approved courses for Murrieta High).

 Incomplete and Pass/Fail Grades: Under Independent Study guidelines, students are to be awarded letter grades and units based on work completed.
 SCS does not award Incomplete or Pass/Fail grades.